Performance Metrics

 xAPI Requests by Version

 xAPI requests are tracked by version and sorted into three seperate buckets (listed below).
-These metrics include a method
+These metrics include a method label for what HTTP method was used for the request and a path label to specify what xAPI URL path was hit.

 Here's what the metric for accessing GET activities/state with xAPI 1.0 or above might look like: